 Six year old Adrian hurls himself at his mother, scratching and clawing.
 "NOOOOO!!!
 That's not fair!!
 I hate you!!!"

-"OOOWWW!
+says "OOOWWW!
 That hurts!!
 I need to take care of myself right now.
-I will talk with you after I calm down.
-Until then, I expect you to be on your best behavior."
+I will talk with you after I calm down."
+She goes

 Mom: "Yes, I did.
 I see why you're so disappointed.
 But things have changed now, because Grandma needs us to come spend the night with her.
 I won't be able to come back to pick you up at Jake's.
 I'm so sorry.
 I know you were looking forward to it."